Forescout/eyeExtend-Connect/dhcpsyslog/README.md

 5. Configure actions.

 # How to Install
-Get Forescout eyeExtend Connect plugin and DHCP SysLog Receiver App from Forescout.
+Get Forescout eyeExtend Connect plugin and DHCP Syslog Receiver App from Forescout.

 ## Ensure That the Plugin is Running
 After installing the Connect plugin, ensure that it is running.